Orthogonal Time Frequency Space: Pulsone

+Zak-OTFS

+Zak Transform-based Orthogonal Time Frequency Space (OTFS) is a modulation technique which carries information in the Delay-Doppler domain, rather than the time-frequency domain used by traditional modulations such as OFDM.
+It is optimized for challenging wireless communication environments applicable to 6G use cases, such as FR3, NTN and ISAC.
+Zak-OTFS is also designed to integrate seamlessly with the 3GPP stack so that scheduling and resource element allocation is unchanged.
+Zak-OTFS is flexible and inherently supports different channel conditions in real time (no need for different configurations).

 Application

 OTFS offers several advantages in particular environments where the dispersion is at high frequency.
 Environments such as these are encountered in mm-wave systems, due to both larger Doppler spreads and higher phase noise.

 Application of OTFS waveforms for Radio Detection and Ranging (RADAR) have also been proposed recently.

 Patents

 The idea for OTFS was first patented in 2010 by Ronny Hadani and Shlomo Rakib and transferred to Cohere Technologies Inc in 2011.
 In December 2022, during the inaugural 6G Evolution Summit event opening keynote, Fierce Wireless moderator referred to Hadani as “The Father of OTFS.”

-The idea for OTFS is inspired by OSTF (orthogonal short-time Fourier) signaling originally developed in 2004 (K. Liu, T. Kadous, and A. Sayeed, Orthogonal Time-Frequency Signaling Over Doubly Dispersive Channels, IEEE Transactions on Information Theory, pp. 2583-2603, Nov.
-2004.)
-The intimate connection between OSTF and OTFS is further discussed in A. Sayeed, How is Time Frequency Space Modulation Related to Short Time Fourier Signaling?, IEEE Globecom 2021, Dec.
-7-11, 2021, Madrid. arXiv:2109.06047.